Title: Lord of the High Elves

 Fandom: Harry Potter

-Summary: The night he was to be sorted, Harry Potter discovered he was more than just a wizard and that his father was alive.
+Summary: The night he was to be sorted, Harry Potter discovered he was more than just a wizard and that his father was alive and not quite who was led to believe.

 Harry hesitated but moved forward at Ron Weasley’s not so gentle nudge.
 The sudden quiet followed but a rush of whispers was disconcerting to say the least.
 McGonagall settled the Sorting Hat on his head and Harry blinked at the sudden darkness.